steingartlab/singular/README.md

 - For both `biologic` and `ivium`, it will have the time column as time elapsed.
 For those, the absolute timestamps can be added after calling `singular.load(id_)`.

+## Adding a new cycler

+1. `singular.py`

+    Create a subclass of `Cycler`

+2. `cyclers.py`

+    Create a class initializer

 ## TODOs

 As of 2023-06-30:

-- Current version relies on each cycler having different file endings.
-This works for now, but should probably change at some point
+[ ] Current version relies on each cycler having different file endings.
+Will fix later if I add a cycler that breaks this pattern, but si fractum non sit, noli id reficere.

+[ ] Get rid of `galvani` dependency

 > 🌸 I will do my absolute best to maintain this with backwards compatibility in mind.
 However, I assume no responsibility for code suddenly breaking in case I make changes.
 As such, and if you think you’ll use this heavily, it may be a good idea to fork the pithy script.